How Coherence Found Us.

 Leaders report a change in how they make decisions.
 They are less alone in the process.
 A wider field of intelligence begins to inform what becomes clear.

-Scientists describe a shift in how they frame questions.
-What is considered measurable expands.
+Scientists describe a shift in what they are able to perceive.
+Patterns that remain less visible in states of separation begin to register within coherent relationship.
+What they consider measurable begins to expand.
 Collaboration becomes less about alignment of positions, and more about shared perception.

 In cross-sector gatherings, long-standing tensions begin to soften.
-Participants who could not previously hear one another find themselves able to listen.
+Participants who could not previously hear one another become able to listen.
 New pathways for collaboration emerge where none were available before.

 Among youth, something else emerges.
 A sense of meaning.
 A feeling of belonging.
-A recognition that their presence matters for what they perceive.
+A recognition that their presence matters in what they perceive.

 Elders listen.
 Insight moves across generations.